codac-team/codac/doc/source/01-installation.rst

   make
   sudo make install

+.. admonition:: Debug/development mode

   Note that the :code:`-DCMAKE_BUILD_TYPE=Debug` option will slightly slow down your computations, but display useful error messages in case of failure conditions such as access violations.
 It is highly recommended for your developments.

 Tubex uses the `GAOL library <http://frederic.goualard.net/#research-software>`_ by default, but `Filib++ <http://www2.math.uni-wuppertal.de/wrswt/preprints/prep_01_4.pdf>`_ is also supported.
 Use :code:`-DINTERVAL_LIB=filib` during the CMake configuration to use it.